crs4/life_monitor/getting_started.md

 ## Start Life Monitoring

-Until [WorkflowHub](https://workflowhub.eu/) integration and the Life Monitor web interface are ready, the only way to use the Life Monitor service is through its [REST API](lm_api_specs) -- e.g., with your own custom client or with a general openAPI [command line client](restish-cli).
+Until [WorkflowHub](https://workflowhub.eu/) integration and the LifeMonitor web interface are ready, the only way to use the LifeMonitor service is through its [REST API](lm_api_specs) -- e.g., with your own custom client or with a general openAPI [command line client](restish-cli).